-Colonial waterbirds are those that share two major characteristics: communal nesting in groups of a few individuals to a few thousand birds, and a reliance on water to sustain their food resources.
+Colonial waterbirds are those that share two major characteristics: communal nesting in groups of a few individuals to a few thousand birds, and a reliance on water to sustain their food and nesting resources.
 There are 18 colonial waterbird species in Montana that regularly use our marsh vegetation, lush river habitats, trees, islands, and sandbars for nesting.
 However, 2016 marked the first year that evidence of nesting Cattle Egrets* was recorded in the state, raising the count total to 19 species.

 Our most recent colonial waterbird conservation efforts include aerial mapping of Great Blue Heron Rookeries, and the discover of just the 5th known nesting location for American White Pelicans in Montana (at Ninepipe National Wildlife Refuge).

 From 2009 – 20011, A survey of colonial waterbirds (see species list below) was coordinated by U.S. Fish and Wildlife Service and implemented in our state by Montana Fish, Wildlife and Parks (FWP).